influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/alert_node.md

     data...
 ```

-The above is equivalent to this
+The above is equivalent to this.

 Example: